ccodwg/Covid19CanadaData/README.md

 * Access to most CCODWG core datasets via the JSON API.
 Currently, only the time series, summary and supplementary (other) datasets are available.
-* Access to the Archive of Canadian COVID-19 Data is currently available only for current versions of CSV datasets via live URLs.
+* Access to the Archive of Canadian COVID-19 Data is currently available only for current versions of CSV, JSON, XLSX, XLS and HTML datasets via live URLs.

 ## Installation